svenpetersen1965/REX-9628-Extern-Kernal-8/README.md

 The reverse engineering was conducted in order to learn about the functions of a kernal cartridge for the C64.

 The original Extern Kernal 8 is working.
 The design included in this repository is declared to be untested, the files are offered for educational purposes only.
+# Calculation
+The BOM value is 11.41€ (two 27c256 for 2€ each included).
+The shipping costs for the components are not included in the calculation